estebandegetau/tidyINEGI/README.md

 ## Development

-`tidyINEGI` is at an early stage of development.
+`tidyinegi` is at an early stage of development.
 Current work is focused on [ENIGH](https://www.inegi.org.mx/programas/enigh/nc/2022/).
 No development version is available just yet.